Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 How To Visit The Greek Islands From Turkey In One Day - Rhodes, Lindos bay

-White-washed Greek village built into the mountains, right next to the sea.
+WWhitewashedGreek village built into the mountains, right next to the sea.
 Great for shopping and renowned restaurants.
-St Paul’s and Lindos Beach are both walkable from here.
+St Paul’s and Lindos Beach are both within walking distance of here.

 3. St Paul’s Bay

 It’s one of the most beautiful bays I’ve ever seen in my life.
-This was the most impressive thing I saw on Rhodes.
-A blue, calm bay with the Lindos castle in the background.
+This was the most impressive thing I saw on Rhodes—a blue, calm bay with the Lindos castle in the background.

 4. Butterfly Valley